 Nevada’s “Libraries = Education” project successfully connected public libraries with school libraries through XR programming.
 Teachers reported that students “increased learning and had better outcomes when they had the opportunity to go into a 3D experience that was in line with the science concept they were learning,” Tammy said.
 “For example, in a biology class, students can actually go into a lung and see what it looks like from the inside out.”
 One record added, “Argentinosaurus: VR experience,” allows students to view an Argentinosaurus migration!

-Kelly and other library staff are busy planning another Hackathon to catalog more XR content during the Nevada Library Association Conference in November 2019.
+Kelly and other library staff are busy planning another Hackathon to catalog more XR content during the Nevada Library Association Conference.
 “It’ll show people how important cataloging is and what we actually do.
 And it’ll show administrators why it’s important to have a trained cataloger who can create these templates, who understands what a controlled vocabulary is, and who can create a classification and call number correctly,” said Kelly.
 The library will also purchase cameras that Nevada libraries can check out to create 360° videos.
 “Really, librarians have a lot of influence on what kind of resources are made available to communities,” Tammy said.
 “By putting these resources into WorldCat, our librarians can find and access them, making the most efficient distribution of this impactful format possible.”

 - Carson City, Nevada, United States

 - Supports 86 public libraries, 10 college/universities, 17 school districts, 16 special libraries, and 2.9 million Nevada residents

 - Provides Talking Books for readers who are visually and/or physically impaired